Call: +447795 481246 - Email: email@example.com

 Also check out your local library, they tend to have a large section of sewing, dressmaking, crafting and creating.
 The second hand book stores often have sewing book gems.

 The Readers Digest Complete Guide to SEWING - my personal favourite.
 Full of very clear step by step illustrations.
 You can often pick up the older version in second hand book stores.
+I prefer the older editions.

 The Sewing Book by Alison Smith.
 She has also written ‘Dressmaking’ - it is 95% the same book, but different title.

 Complied by Christine Boyle, Colour and Cloth.
 October 2016.
+All rights reserved.